0xfalafel/blog/content/posts/package_rust_gtk4_with_flatpak.md

 ## A quick Introduction to Flatpak 🧑‍🏫

 [Flatpak](https://flatpak.org/) is a way to __package Linux apps__, and distribute them for all distributions at once via [flathub](https://flathub.org/).
-This is achieved by compartimenting each application.
+This is achieved by isolating each application, and provide them an environment to run in.

 ### Runtimes 📚️